Custom providers¶

 Current limitation (important)¶

 At the moment, TestGenerationModule does not contribute providers.
-Adding a new provider is a contributor workflow: it requires changing core wiring.
+Adding a new provider requires changing core wiring.
+See Development setup if you plan to contribute this change.

 1) Implement a provider¶